IndustryVault/IndustryVault-standard-packages/README.md

   - rpushbullet:  send messages to your computer, phone, or tablet using Pushbullet service

 ## TODO
+  - decide on implementing this package using drat, packrat, or some other method.
   - add vignette for use of three most important packages `dplyr`, `ggplot2`, and `rmarkdown`
   - add vignette for examples of all packages
   - consider adding separate packages for datasets; see, for example: